Counting invertible Schr\"odinger Operators over Finite Fields for Trees, Cycles and Complete Graphs: A few additional properties of

 A property not linked to the characteristic polynomial but to the formula (\ref{formulaSTcharpoly}) defining $S_T$ is the fact that the polynomial $S_T$ associated to a tree $T$ with $n$ vertices satisfies the equation

 We call this property \emph{sign-degree-palindromicity}.
 It implies that a complex number $\rho$ is a root of $S_T$ if and only if $1/\rho$ is a root.

 Another easy fact (left to the reader), is the observation that $S_T$ is always of the form $q^n-q^{n-1}+\dots$.
-This is (up to $O(q^{n-2})$) the expected number of non-zero elements among $q^n$ equidistributed random elements of $\mathbb F_q$.
+This is (up to $O(q^{n-2})$) the expected number of non-zero elements among $q^n$ (uniformly distributed) random elements of $\mathbb F_q$.